Wellcome Centre for Human Genetics

-The Wellcome Centre for Human Genetics is a human genetics research centre of the Nuffield Department of Medicine in the Medical Sciences Division, University of Oxford, funded by the Wellcome Trust among others.
+The Centre for Human Genetics (CHG) is a human genetics research centre of the Nuffield Department of Medicine in the Medical Sciences Division, University of Oxford, funded by the Wellcome Trust among others.

 Facilities & resources

 The centre is located at the Henry Wellcome Building of Genomic Medicine, which cost £20 million and was officially opened in June 2000 with Anthony Monaco as the director.

-Within the WHG a number of 'cores' provide services to the researchers:
+Within the CHG a number of 'cores' provide services to the researchers:

 Oxford Genomics Centre

 The Oxford Genomics Centre provides high throughput sequencing services, using Illumina HiSeq4000 2500 and NextSeq500 and MiSeq.
 They also offer Oxford Nanopore MinION and PromethION sequencing.
 There are also Array platforms for genotyping, gene expression, and methylation including Illuminia Infinium, Affymetrix and Fluidigm.

 Research Computing Core

 The Research Computing Core provides access to computer resources including 4120 cores and 4.2 PB of storage.

 Transgenics

 The Transgenics Core provides access to genetically modified mice and cell lines.